oerc0122/MDANSE/Doc/pages/atom_selection.rst

 Atom Selection Results
 ~~~~~~~~~~~~~~~~~~~~~~

-In MDANSE the scaled total results from a calculation with selection will always
+In MDANSE, the scaled total results from a calculation with selection will always
-be a fraction of the total results when all atoms are selected.
+be a fraction of the total results (i.e. when all atoms are selected).
 This is
-done so that, for example, the total results from calculation with a
+done so that, for example, the total results from two calculation, one with a
-selection and its inverse selection sum to give the total results for
+selection and the other with its inverse selection, add up to give the total results
-the calculation will all atom selected.
+for the calculation will all atom selected.
 For example, the DCSF and DISF
 with selection is

 .. math::